MicrosoftDocs/windowsserverdocs/WindowsServerDocs/manage/windows-admin-center/support/troubleshooting.md

 ### Are you connecting to a workgroup machine on a different subnet?

-To connect to a workgroup machine that is not on the same subnet as the gateway, make sure the firewall port for WinRM (TCP 5985) allows inbound traffic on the target machine.
+To connect to a workgroup machine that isn't on the same subnet as the gateway, make sure the firewall port for WinRM (TCP 5985) allows inbound traffic on the target machine.
 You can run the following command in PowerShell or at a Command Prompt as Administrator on the target machine to create this firewall rule:

 - **Windows Server**